aves-omni/aiostremio/README.md

 ```
 "mediaflow_url": "http://debridproxy_mediaflow:8888",
 ```
-The domain returned in the generated links, leave as default unless using another instance:
+The domain returned in the generated links, set this to your domain:
 ```
 "external_mediaflow_url": "https://mediaflow.your-domain.com",
 ```